EOBARD-MOE/Rank/README.md

 # Rank
-🌠 The Rank program is based on a single number and find ranking betweeen digit
+🌠 The Rank program is based on a single number and find ranking betweeen digit;)

-Eg. 441
+Eg1.
+NUMBER IS:441

-    4- 1st Rank
+    1st Rank is:4
-    4- 1st Rank
+    1st Rank is:4
-    1- 3rd Rank
+    3rd Rank is:1

-If Digit will different

-Eg. 715
+Eg2.
+NUMBER IS:715

-    7- 1st Rank
+    1st Rank is:7
-    5- 2nd Rank
+    2nd Rank is:5
-    1- 3rd Rank
+    3rd Rank is:1